Invariant measures for some dissipative systems from the Jacobi last multiplier: Introduction

 While some simple dissipative systems where a `linear' friction term appears with a constant coefficient can be described on symplectic manifolds using the notion of conformal Hamiltonian dynamics \cite{conf,conf1}, a more general framework for dissipative systems is provided by contact geometry \cite{Geiges} where one identifies the phase space of the system to be odd-dimensional and equipped with the so-called contact structure.
 In this setting, a suitably-adapted generalization of Hamiltonian dynamics may describe certain dissipative mechanical systems in a natural manner \cite{CM1,CM2,CM3,CM4,CM5}.
 The dynamics is also accompanied by the non-conservation of the volume-form if defined in a certain `standard' way (to be described later).
 However, it is possible to describe certain non-trivial invariant measures on phase spaces that are contact manifolds \cite{brav1,brav2} and this makes way for a corresponding formulation of statistical mechanics \cite{bravstat}.

-Apart from linearly-damped systems with constant damping strength, another class of systems where the second-order equation of motion breaks time-reversal invariance are systems of the Li\'enard class, being described by the equation where \(f(x)\) and \(g(x)\) are suitable (usually smooth) real-valued functions of the real variable \(x\).
-Here, the damping strength may depend on the variable \(x\), thereby giving rise to the possibility of nonlinear dynamics as well as that of limit cycles \cite{limit}.
-The phase-space flows admit a non-trivial divergence unlike conservative Hamiltonian systems respecting the Liouville's theorem.
-As may be expected, such systems cannot be described using the standard Hamiltonian approach although some such systems may be described by using nonstandard forms of Lagrangian and Hamiltonian functions \cite{CM3,CM5}.
+Apart from linearly-damped systems with constant damping strength, another class of systems where the second-order equation of motion breaks time-reversal invariance are systems of the Li\'enard class, being described by the equation\footnote{It may be noted that despite the presence of the damping term `$f(x) \dot{x}$', the dynamics may not always be dissipative.
+For example, the nonlinear Li\'enard system $\ddot{x} + kx \dot{x} + \omega^2 x + \frac{k^2}{9} x^3 = 0$ admits oscillatory (non-decaying) solutions \cite{chandra}.} where $f(x)$ and $g(x)$ are suitable (usually smooth) real-valued functions of the real variable $x$.
+Here, the damping strength may depend on the variable $x$, thereby giving rise to the possibility of nonlinear dynamics as well as that of limit cycles \cite{limit}.
+The phase-space flows admit a non-trivial divergence unlike conservative Hamiltonian systems respecting traditional Liouville's theorem.
+As may be expected, such systems cannot be described using the standard Hamiltonian approach although some such systems may be described by using nonstandard forms of Lagrangian and Hamiltonian functions \cite{CM3,CM5} provided $f(x)$ and $g(x)$ satisfy the so-called Chiellini integrability condition: where $l$ is a real number.

 The aim of this paper is to present expressions for invariant phase-space measures for some dissipative systems, focusing on three classes of systems -- (a) systems that are described by conformal Hamiltonian dynamics, (b) systems that are described by contact Hamiltonian dynamics, and (c) systems of the Li\'enard class as defined above.
-For this purpose, we shall make use of the notion of the Jacobi last multiplier \cite{whittaker}.
-In particular, we will re-derive the results of Bravetti and Tapias for contact Hamiltonian systems \cite{brav1} by using the formalism of the Jacobi last multiplier.
-Further, we shall describe a certain generalization of conformal Hamiltonian dynamics on `exact' symplectic manifolds (specifically, cotangent bundles) which will allow us to discuss Li\'enard-type systems with position-dependent damping.
-In particular, it will be shown that when \(f(x)\) and \(g(x)\) satisfy the so-called Cheillini integrability condition (see for example, \cite{CM3}), it is possible to find analytical expressions for phase-space measures which are invariant under the corresponding dissipative dynamics.
+For this purpose, we shall make use of the notion of Jacobi last multipliers \cite{whittaker}.
+In particular, we will re-derive the so-called `canonical' invariant measure for contact Hamiltonian systems \cite{brav1} by using the formalism of Jacobi last multipliers.
+Further, we shall describe a certain generalization of conformal Hamiltonian dynamics on `exact' symplectic manifolds (specifically, cotangent bundles) which will allow us to discuss Li\'enard-type systems.
+In particular, it will be shown that when $f(x)$ and $g(x)$ satisfy the Chiellini integrability condition (\ref{CC0}) (see for example, \cite{CM3}), it is possible to find analytical expressions for phase-space measures which are invariant under the corresponding dynamics.